phalcon-orphanage/docs/en/reference/db.rst

     echo $result->numRows();

 Binding Parameters
 ------------------
-Binding parameters is also supported in Phalcon_Db.The binding process impact the performance minimally but reduce the possibility to be attacked using SQL injection techniques.
+Binding parameters is also supported in Phalcon_Db.
+The binding process impact the performance minimally but reduce the possibility to be attacked using SQL injection techniques.
 Both string and integer placeholders are supported.
 Binding parameters can simply be achieved as follows:

 .. code-block:: php